 Glucose is the brain’s main power supply and uses up approximately 20% of our daily energy!

-This figure varies so much because we are all different, in terms of, sizes, needs and metabolic rates.
-However the documented evidence is that we all need carbs to some degree so why the bad rap?
+This figure varies because we are all different, in terms of, size, needs, and metabolic rates.
+However, the documented evidence is that we all need carbs to some degree.

 WHAT HAPPENS IF WE DON'T EAT ENOUGH CARBOHYDRATES?

 As I previously said, glucose is the brain’s major source of fuel, consuming 20% of the body’s daily production of it.

 However for early man, (or woman), in times of food shortage, the brain needed a backup plan and it got this in the form of ketones.

 Ketones are a chemical made in your liver which you produce when you have a glucose shortage.

 Your body stores glucose in the form of glycogen in your liver and muscles.
 When you stop eating carbohydrates your body pulls from this glycogen and breaks it down into glucose.